Do you have a strategy for managing diversity in the workplace?

 Building on Cross-Cultural Leadership (which we have developed in the first 4 steps) we can now examine our business processes to determine what needs to be modified.
 We can implement and/or modify existing management tools for managing cultural diversity in the workplace.
 For example, tools such as a Team Charter can help set expectations within each team.
 A workplace code of conduct clearly communicates expectations for all employees, and the consequences of non-compliance.

 Managers of intercultural teams need to develop a plan to increase their skills over time.
 In my book and course, I guide managers through assessing their skills and setting goals.
 It’s important that each Manager set an actionable and measurable plan to increase their cross cultural leadership competency over time.

-Follow NMC (Narver Management Consulting) Strategic Manager on LinkedIn for regular articles, tips and videos.
+Follow NMC (Narver Management Consulting) Strategic Manager on LinkedIn

 Build GREAT management and leadership skills at your own pace with the Strategic Manager Learning System.
 Visit our site and try it out with a FREE mini course!